AnastasiaSep/AnastasiaSep/README.md

 * 🖥️ See my portfolio at [My CV](http://cv.hexlet.io/resumes/4087)
 * ✉️ You can contact me at [nastyadelonge554@gmail.com](mailto:nastyadelonge554@gmail.com) or on [my telegram](https://t.me/horosho_budet)

+👨‍🎓 **Education:**

+Data Analytics, Hexlet (2024)
+Information Systems and Technologies, Bachelor, Rostov Technical State University (2017-2021)

 🔭 **Currently Exploring:**
-- Data Analysis with SQL and Python
+- Data Analysis with SQL, Google Sheets, Python
-- Visualization with Preset and SuperSet
+- Visualization with Apache SuperSet, Python

 🤝 **Let's Connect:**
 I'm actively seeking remote internship opportunities in data analysis.
 Open to collaborating on exciting data projects.
 When I'm not busy, you can find me reading psychological books or learning new languages.